carbon-design-system/design-system-website/src/content/guidelines/accessibility/disabilities.md

 ## Physical Disabilities

 ### How they experience an interface
-- Users with physical disabilities may rely on keyboards, track balls, voice recognition and other assistive technologies to interact with an interface.
+- Users with physical disabilities may rely on **keyboards**, **track balls**, **voice recognition** and other assistive technologies to interact with an interface.

 ### What designers should think about
-- Designers should be laser-focused on keyboard interaction, making sure all interactions are keyboard accessible and efficient.
+- Designers should be laser-focused on **keyboard interaction**, making sure all interactions are keyboard accessible and efficient.
 - Learn how to navigate using a [keyboard](https://help.gnome.org/users/gnome-help/stable/keyboard-nav.html.en) and spend one day navigating the web, email, and digital products using only keyboard.

 ### How does this apply to everyone?